openhab/openhab-docs/configuration/items.md

 {: #state-transformation}
 #### State Transformation

-Transformations can be used in the state part of an Item, to translate the raw state of an Item into another language or convert technical values into human readable information.
+Transformations can be used in the state part of an Item, to translate the raw state of an Item into another language, or to convert technical values into human readable information.

-To give an example, the technical raw state "CLOSED" can be translated to the Spanish "cerrado":
+In the example below, the entry `MAP(window_esp.map)` causes the output of the `Contact` Item to be translated from "CLOSED", to the Spanish "cerrado":

 ```java
 Contact Livingroom_Window "Ventana del salón [MAP(window_esp.map):%s]"